ivan3002/TheMelobottle/README.md

 5. **System Initialization and Control:**
    - **Initialization Function:**
      - Initialize all necessary hardware and software components.
+     -
+   - **Main Control Loop:**
+     - The main loop that coordinates the system's operation.

 The above is the priority at the moment